UtrechtUniversity/nudging/README.md

 Finally, we record for each subject in the treatment group the following:
 - age (in decades)
 - gender (0=female, 1=male)
+- other relevant personal characteristics
 - nudge success (0=failure, 1=success)
 - nudge domain
 - nudge type

-The latter two, nudge domain and nudge type, can differ per study.
+Note that the nudge domain and nudge type can differ per study.
 We distinguish the following categories in this study:

 **Nudge types** (see [Sunstein (2014)](https://link.springer.com/article/10.1007/s10603-014-9273-1)):
 1. Default.
-For instance automatic enrollment in programs
+For instance automatic enrolment in programs
 2. Simplification
 3. Social norms
 4. Change effort